 Most traders learn about moving averages when they first study technical analysis, but quickly abandon them as they learn about other more complex technical indicators.
 There’s a perception among some traders that successful trading systems need to be complex in order to be successful.

 These perceptions aren’t exactly true.
-While a moving average crossover strategy won’t work for every security, simple strategies can be effective specific securities with the right settings.
+While a moving average crossover strategy won’t work for every security, simple strategies can be effective for specific securities with the right settings.
 Moving averages can also be incorporated into more complex trading systems using other technical indicators.

 Let’s take a closer look at moving averages and how traders at any skill level can use them to improve their performance.